near/core-contracts/lockup/README.md

 ///    currently disabled and it contains the account ID of the transfer poll contract.
 /// - `vesting_schedule` - if present, describes the vesting schedule.
 /// - `staking_pool_whitelist_account_id` - the Account ID of the staking pool whitelist contract.
-/// - `owners_main_public_key` - the public key for the owner's main access key.
+/// - `initial_owners_main_public_key` - the public key for the owner's main access key.
-/// - `owners_staking_public_key` - the public key for the owner's access key for staking
-///    pool operations (optional).
-/// - `foundation_public_key` - the public key for NEAR foundation's access key to be able to
+/// - `foundation_account_id` - the account ID of the NEAR Foundation, that has the ability to
 ///    terminate vesting schedule.
 #[init]
 pub fn new(